sf-wdi-21/notes/modules/week-01/day-2-control-flow/dusk-modular-programs/readme.md

-##Temperature calculator
+###1.
+Temperature calculator
 User should be able to...

 * Pass a temperature into the program

 * Receive an output based on the temperature provided.
-Between 60-80 is a nice day; otherwise, it's too hot or too cold.
+Anything between 60 to 80 degrees is a nice day; otherwise, it's too hot or too cold.

 ```
 node tempCalc.js 78